 Shopping for a true crime fan sounds like it should be easy — the fandom is intense, the passion is obvious, the podcast queue is 200 episodes deep.
 The problem is that their obsession means they've likely already bought the obvious stuff themselves.
 You're not shopping for a casual mystery lover.
 You're shopping for someone who has opinions about which podcast hosts actually do their research and can tell you exactly why the Zodiac case remains unsolved.

 This list was built for that person specifically.
 Every item here engages with the real culture of true crime — not just the aesthetic.
-If you're shopping for someone at work rather than a close friend and the stakes feel different, our farewell gifts for a departing coworker covers a different set of dynamics.

 The Case File They'll Never Close